mattszeto/next.js/nextjs-blog/posts/pre-rendering.md

 ---
-title: "Next.js - Two Forms of Pre-rendering"
+title: "Two Forms of Pre-rendering with Next.js"
 date: "2020-09-15"
+tag: "Next.js"
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.